LeCodingWolfie/LeCodingWolfie/README.md

 > In practice, I have reverse engineered complex software, websites and their APIs, such as [`win11-uefi`](https://github.com/LeCodingWolfie/win11-uefi) (i.e. Windows UEFI bootloader), Widevine DRM (through Electron/Chromium), the Roblox game, and Twitter and Twitch's APIs, with programs like Ghidra, IDA, Radare2 and x64dbg as well as some programming, with good amount of knowledge on assembly code, C and other languages.

-> I have been able to, both, dynamically and statically analyze software to understand their code flow.
-I've reconstructed solid, functional code out of disassembly and its decompilation, and even write tools to do the job.
+> I have been able to both, dynamically and statically analyze software's code flow.
+And thus I've reconstructed solid, functional code out of disassembly and its decompilation, and even write tools to do the job.

 # Acknowledgments